Robustness of quantum algorithms: Worst-case fidelity bounds and implications for design: Applications

-In this section, we apply our theoretical framework to study concrete robustness analysis and design problems.
+In this section, we apply our theoretical framework numerically in three robustness analysis and design problems.
 In Section~\ref{subsec:numerical_results_composite_pulses}, we analyze the robustness of composite pulse sequences and design new pulses with superior robustness properties.
-Further, in Section~\ref{subsec:numerical_results_circuit_transpilation}, we study the robustness of different transpilations of the quantum Fourier transform.
+Next, in Section~\ref{subsec:numerical_results_circuit_transpilation}, we study the robustness of different transpilations of the quantum Fourier transform.
+Finally, in Section~\ref{subsec:modular_adder_circuit}, we study the robustness of a $50$-qubit modular adder circuit by applying circuit partitioning.
 The code to reproduce the numerical experiments is publicly available on GitHub~\cite{code_robustness_2025}.